josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐦‍🔥_Trauma_Psychology_Medical_Misuse/🐍_snake_bites_and_stolen_voices.md

 ## 🏮 Footer

-*Snake Bites and Stolen Voices* is a living node of the Polaris Protocol.
+*🐍 Snake Bites and Stolen Voices* is a living node of the Polaris Protocol.
 It documents how narrative reversal destabilises suppression structures by exposing theft at their core.

 > 📡 Cross-references: